Financial Samurai

 Manage Your Finances In One Place

-One of the best way to become financially independent and protect yourself is to get a handle on your finances by signing up with Personal Capital.
+One of the best way to become financially independent and protect yourself is to get a handle on your finances by signing up with Empower.
 They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize your money.

 Personal Capital Retirement Planner Tool